aprar-jalal/ChattingUsingFirebaseAndReact-vite/README.md

 npm run dev
 ```

-The application will be available at a URL similar to:
+The application will be available at:

 ```text
 http://localhost:5173